 My employer nodded.
 “It’s true — he is married.
 I have sources, and friends, on campus, and it was fairly easy to figure out which professor was Kim’s lover.
 When I started to investigate Professor Drake, I found out about his wife, and I also learned that he has a sailboat, and a small rowboat.
 Which made me think that Manfred was never on the island on the night he died.
-Professor Drake killed him, and then dumped his body on the beach below this house, probably as a message to Kim.”
+Professor Drake killed him, and then transported him to the island, probably in his rowboat, and dumped his body on the beach below this house, probably as a message to Kim.”

 “But then why did he come back the next night, dressed like Manfred, and kill Mary?
 That makes no sense,” Li protested.